 3. The screen of my ResMed AirSense 10 went black!

-Finding out that the screen of your device is black can be extremely frustrating because you can't do anything as nothing is visible.
+Finding out that the screen of your device is black can be extremely frustrating because you can't do anything, as nothing is visible.
 This could be happening because either the backlight on the screen has turned off, making the device fall asleep, or the power supply may have been disconnected.

 Troubleshooting this is extremely easy.
-Just press Home or your device's dial to turn it back on, or check the power supply at all points and ensure that the device is plugged in properly.You may also want the check to make sure the device is not on airplane mode.
+Just press Home or your device's dial to turn it back on, or check the power supply at all points and ensure that the device is plugged in properly.
+You may also want the check to make sure the device is not in airplane mode.

 An incorrectly fitted mask may be the reason for air leakage.
 If you have air leaking from around your device's mask, remove it and wear it again in a proper way.
 You can take the help of your mask user guide for accurate mask fit instructions.

 A correctly fitted mask is essential for your CPAP therapy.
-So ensure that you wear it properly before going to bed.
+So, ensure that you wear it properly before going to bed.

 5. I am facing the trouble of a dry or stuffy nose

 CPAP therapy is meant to relieve you from the symptoms of sleep apnea and help you have a comfortable sleep at night.
-However if you are facing side effects that include a dry or stuffy nose because of your CPAP therapy, there is something wrong with the humidity level of the device.
+However, if you are facing side effects that include a dry or stuffy nose because of your CPAP therapy, there is something wrong with the humidity level of the device.
 If you use a nasal pillow CPAP mask like the Airfit P10 and notice your sinuses getting irritated, adding humidification to your therapy may fix this.

 Setting the ideal humidity level is necessary for effective CPAP therapy..
-The device is comes with a HumidAir heated humidifier water chamber and standard CPAP slimline tubing, but if you require extra humidity you can purchase the ClimateLineAir heated tubing.
+The device is comes with a HumidAir heated humidifier water chamber and standard CPAP slimline tubing, but if you require extra humidity, you can purchase the ClimateLineAir heated tubing.
 The Airsense 10 will allow you to control the humidity level of the water chamber as well as the heated tubing by enabling the climate control manual.
-You can always try one of the presets on climate control auto.
+You can always try one of the presets on the climate control auto.

 6. My mouth gets extremely dry and uncomfortable while using the ResMed AirSense 10.